LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 +++++++++++++++++++++++

-For saving the data acquired or generated by a Block, the preferred solution in Crappy is to use the :ref:`Recorder` Block.
+For saving the data acquired or generated by a Block, the preferred solution in Crappy is to use the :ref:`Recorder <crappy_docs/blocks:recorder>` Block.
 It must be linked to one and only one upstream Block, and will **save all the data it receives from it in a** *.csv* **(or equivalent text format) file**.
 This Block is quite basic, so the first example given above should be enough for you to understand its syntax.
 Another example of the Recorder Block can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/ examples/blocks>`__.
-Note that for recording streams, the :ref:`HDF Recorder` Block should be used instead (see :ref:`this later section
+Note that for recording streams, the :ref:`HDF Recorder <crappy_docs/blocks:hdf recorder>` Block should be used instead (see :ref:`this later section
-<4.
-Dealing with streams>`).
+<tutorials/more_complexity:4. dealing with streams>`).

 2.e.
 The IOBlock Block
 ++++++++++++++++++++++

-Along with the Camera and Actuator Blocks, the :ref:`IOBlock` is one of the few Blocks in Crappy that can interact with hardware.
+Along with the Camera and Actuator Blocks, the :ref:`IOBlock <crappy_docs/blocks:ioblock>` is one of the few Blocks in Crappy that can interact with hardware.
 It serves two purposes : first, **it can acquire data from a device and send it to downstream Blocks**.
 And second, **it can also receive commands from upstream Blocks and set them** **on active hardware**.
 These two functions can be used simultaneously, for hardware supporting it.
-To communicate with hardware, the IOBlock relies on the :ref:`In / Out` objects, that each implement the communication with a different device.
+To communicate with hardware, the IOBlock relies on the :ref:`In / Out <crappy_docs/inouts:in / out>` objects, that each implement the communication with a different device.
 Here's an example of code featuring an IOBlock for data acquisition :

 .. literalinclude:: /downloads/getting_started/tuto_ioblock.py